saamanthap/Ideas_for_Jade.md/2025_annotating_contigs.md

 # Annotating contigs

 I am using XL CDS to annotate contigs in allo.
-I made a fasta file of all CDS from XL here:
+Using bedtools, I made a fasta file of all CDS from XL here:
 ```
 /home/ben/projects/rrg-ben/ben/2021_XL_v10_refgenome/XL_CDS_only.fasta
 ```